ntop/ntopng/doc/src/alerts/host_checks.rst

 Checks for Dangerous Hosts.

-If the score exceeds the threshold, the host could be consideres as dangerous.
+If the score exceeds the threshold, the host could be consideres dangerous.

 The alert is sent when a dangerous host is detected.